Are your courses suitable for people with no experience?

 Will I gain any recognised qualifications by completing your courses?

 You receive learning certificates for all courses you attend with us.
-With our advanced course you will receive a BTEC level 3 in foot surveillance and complete the EDI level 3 course in Private Investigation.
+With our advanced course you will receive a BTEC level 3 in foot surveillance and complete the BTEC level 3 course in Professional Investigation.